 |Monday & Thursday||7:00 – 9:00 pm (zazen)|

 |Tuesday||7:00 – 8:45 pm (zazen & chanting)|

-Formal evening zazen on Mondays, Thursdays and Fridays consists of three 35-minute rounds with kinhin.
+Formal evening zazen on Mondays and Thursdays consist of three 35-minute rounds with kinhin.

 Dokusan is offered on Monday and Thursday evenings.

 On Tuesdays, there are three 25-minute rounds with kinhin in between, followed by a chanting service.
-Private Instruction is offered in the second round, and everyone is invited to stay for refreshments following chanting.
+Usually Group Instruction, and/or Private Instruction, is offered in the second round, and everyone is invited to stay for refreshments following chanting.

 On Thursdays, there is sometimes a special ceremony following one or two rounds of zazen.
 These are always marked on the calendar.
-When there is no event marked, there are three rounds of zazen.
+When there is no event, there are three rounds of zazen.

-There are some variations in the schedule at every upcoming workshop and sesshin (4-day and 7-day).
-Formal sittings are offered during sesshin, but the schedule may vary slightly from sesshin to sesshin; check the online calendar for details, or call the receptionist
+There are some variations in the schedule for every upcoming in-person workshop and sesshin (4-day and 7-day).
+Formal sittings are offered during sesshin, but the schedule may vary slightly; check out the online calendar for details.

 Daily Training Schedule